losrobbos/coding-advanced-resources/README.md

 Please find here some of my recommended resources for continuing your coding journey in JavaScript / TypeScript by self studying.

+For the following topics you will find some intro comments & resources to study on:

+- React & React TypeScript
+- Team Development process
+- Fullstack concepts (e.g. file upload)
+- Design patterns
+- Algorithms & Data Structures
+- Application Architecture
+- Game Development

+This guide will get updated from time to time with new resources.

 ## Most important JavaScript basics

 These are the most essential JS concepts in order to start with Framework Development (e.g. React or Express)